40843245/OOXML/Word/structure/Appendix 1 -- xml tag in Document.md

 + In `<w:sdt>`, it acts like a container for the structured document tag.
 + In `<w:sdtPr>`, it defines properties of the structured document tag.
 + In `<w:id w:val="-1234567890"/>`, it sets the identifier of the structured document tag to `-1234567890`.
++ In `<w:docPartObj>`, it signifies that this SDT is designed to host a document part, which in this context refers to a building block.
++ In `<w:docPartGallery w:val="Cover Pages"/>`, it defines the type of building blocks that will be displayed in this content control.
++ In `<w:sdtContent>`, it is empty, which indicates that there are no actual content that is currently present within the content control.

 ###### example 18.2 -- TOC (table of contents)
 part of content in `~/word/document.xml` under `InsertTableOfContentExample.docx` file.